 Views.
 Writing your first Django app, part 1.
 Let’s learn by example.

 Throughout this tutorial, we’ll walk you through the creation of a basic poll application.
 It’ll consist of two parts: A public site that lets people view polls and vote in them.An admin site that lets you add, change and delete polls.
 We’ll assume you have Django installed already.
 You can tell Django is installed by running the Python interactive interpreter and typing import django.
 Where to get help: If you’re having trouble going through this tutorial, please post a message to django-users or drop by #django on irc.freenode.net to chat with other Django users who might be able to help.

-If you've never programmed before, the tutorials on this page are recommended for you; they don't assume that you have previous experience.
+Creating a project.
+BeginnersGuide/NonProgrammers.
+Python for Non-Programmers If you've never programmed before, the tutorials on this page are recommended for you; they don't assume that you have previous experience.
 If you have programming experience, also check out the BeginnersGuide/Programmers page.
 Books Each of these books can be purchased online and is also available as a completely free website.

 Automate the Boring Stuff with Python - Practical Programming for Total Beginners by Al Sweigart is "written for office workers, students, administrators, and anyone who uses a computer to learn how to code small, practical programs to automate tasks on their computer. " Interactive Courses These sites give you instant feedback on programming problems that you can solve in your browser.